 - Planned Allocation Strategies: Rising equity glide paths or bond tents are important considerations.

-- Annuity Strategies: Social security claiming strategy, income from immediate annuities or longevity insurance from deferred annuities.
+- Annuity Strategies: Social security claiming strategy, income from immediate annuities, or longevity insurance from deferred annuities.

-- Income Portfolio: Preferred stock, dividend stocks, utility stocks, REITs, convertible bonds and MLPs are not infrequently used by investors for “bond-like” exposure.
+- Income Portfolio: Preferred stock, dividend stocks, utility stocks, REITs, convertible bonds, and MLPs are not infrequently used by investors for “bond-like” exposure.

-Uncorrelated Non-Portfolio Assets—these assets are not market based and therefore are less correlated (rather than non-correlated) with market returns.
+- Uncorrelated Non-Portfolio Assets—these assets are not market-based and therefore are less correlated (rather than non-correlated) with market returns.
 They can be sold or borrowed from during downturns in the market to prevent selling stocks when prices are low.

 - Cash Reserve Strategies: Cash is for spending and not an effective buffer asset.
-I would remove this from classification.
+I would remove this from the classification.

 - Other Assets: Businesses, hobby collections, rental properties, or other assets can be sold to hedge against a down market.